pace/openfsc-spec/1.0/ext/product-mapping.md

 | `truckDieselPremium` | Premium Diesel for commercial vehicles                                    |
 | `truckLpg`           | Liquefied petroleum gas for commercial vehicles                           |

 Deprecated fuel types are marked with `*` in the list above.
-Do not use them for new implementations, they will be removed in next version:
+Do not use them for new implementations, they will be removed in an upcoming version:

 - `careDiesel`
 - `syntheticDiesel`